GenesisEducationKyiv/software-engineering-school-5-0-allohamora/docs/system-design.md

 ## 8. Testing Strategy

-### 8.1 E2E Testing
+### 8.1 Testing

-- Automated tests for all API endpoints using Vitest
+- Automated tests for services and controllers using Vitest
 - Mocked external services (Weather API, Email) for consistent testing
 - Test coverage for subscription and weather retrieval flows
 - Separation of test concerns with isolated test contexts